 Baby Step 7 – Build Wealth and Give Generously

 This.
 This is what it’s all about!
 You have made it to the end of the list!
 This is the fun part!
 One of the greatest gifts is to be able to give to others.

 There is nothing better than being able to freely help others.
 Especially when you don’t have to worry about not having enough left for yourself!

-We have given more in the past six months than the past six years combined and I’m so grateful we have made it a priority in our life!
+We have given more in the past six months than in the past six years combined, and I’m so grateful we have made it a priority in our life!